kgateway-dev/kgateway/docs/content/guides/traffic_management/listener_configuration/caching/setup.md

 ## Verify response caching with httpbin and the Envoy caching service

-To verify and illustrate how caching works with and without response validation, the following apps are used:
+To illustrate how caching works with and without response validation, the following apps are used:
-- `httpbin`: The `/cache/{value}` endpoint is used to show how caching works in Gloo Edge Enterprise without response validation.
+- **`httpbin`**: The `/cache/{value}` endpoint is used to show how caching works in Gloo Edge Enterprise without response validation.
-- Envoy caching service: The `/valid-for-minute` endpoint is used to show how caching works in Gloo Edge Enterprise with response validation.
+- **Envoy caching service**: The `/valid-for-minute` endpoint is used to show how caching works in Gloo Edge Enterprise with response validation.

 Follow the steps to set up `httpbin` and the Envoy caching service, and to try out caching in Gloo Edge Enterprise.